Francesco149/shigebot/README.md

 Known issues
 ================================================================================
+* If the bot randomly disconnects after some time with an EOF error, configure it to join its own channel (for example, if your bot is called mybot, you should add #mybot to the channels in config.json).
+I have no idea why this fixes it or why the random disconnects happen on some accounts, but I will look into it.
-Recognizing the mods might take a while after the bot first joins a channel, so mod-only commands will only start working a few minutes after the bot joins.
+* Recognizing the mods might take a while after the bot first joins a channel, so mod-only commands will only start working a few minutes after the bot joins.
   This is because twitch takes some time to send the operator modeset messages.

 Using the shige package to make your own twitch bot
 ================================================================================